unnati-xyz/intro-R-data-science/linux_installation_guide.md

 1. Download and install miniconda (please be careful to choose the right installer which suits your system architecture) - [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html)

-2. From the command prompt install r and r-essentials
+2. From the command prompt install `r-essentials` via the `r` channel

         conda install -c r r-essentials